 Eagles Nest: A Lookout Point

-After a couple kilometres we came to a fork in the trail.
-On a tree there were yellow markers pointing to the left, and we could see a trail snaking its way through the forest.
-There was also a blue marker on the tree, however, and this one pointed to the right, where the trail opened up to exposed granite and big sky.
+After a couple of kilometres, we came to a fork in the trail.
+On a tree, there were yellow markers pointing to the left, and we could see a trail snaking its way through the forest.
+There was also a blue marker on the tree, however, and this one pointed to the right, where the trail opened up to exposed granite and a big sky.
 A lookout point perhaps?

-Sure enough, in a few steps we were greeted to an expansive view of McCrae Lake.
+Sure enough, in a few steps, we were greeted with an expansive view of McCrae Lake.
 Unfortunately, there were quite a few people here (what with it being a sunny Saturday and all) so we didn’t linger here long.
-Apparently the blue trail continues down to the water, and below we saw people chilling on the rocks with their feet in the water.
+Apparently, the blue trail continues down to the water, and below we saw people chilling on the rocks with their feet in the water.

 Upon returning home and conducting a little research for this blog post, I learned the lookout point is called ‘Eagles Nest’.
 I actually saw two birds I thought were eagles on the hike, so perhaps my bird identification skills are improving.